A quadratic algorithm for road coloring: The case of periodic graphs

 \section{The case of periodic graphs}

-Let the period of an automaton be the gcd of the lengths of the cycles in its graph.
+Recall that the period of an automaton is the gcd of the lengths of its cycles.
 If the automaton $\A$ is an $n$-state complete deterministic irreducible automaton which is not aperiodic, it is not equivalent to a synchronized automaton.
-Nevertheless, the previous algorithm can be modified as follows to find an equivalent automaton with the minimal possible rank in a quadratic time.
+Nevertheless, the previous algorithm can be modified as follows for finding an equivalent automaton with the minimal possible rank.
+It has a quadratic-time complexity.